LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Visuomotor instruction tuning

-Next, we introduce our method to turn a set of expert trajectories $\mathcal{D}$ into a visuomotor instruction tuning dataset.
-We focus on the stationary robot manipulation scenario featuring a robotic manipulator fixed above a flat table.
-The visual observation for this setup is captured by a fixed third-person view camera positioned to observe the table surface.
+\textbf{Instruction tuning data from trajectories.} Next, we turn a set of expert trajectories $\mathcal{D}$ into a visuomotor instruction tuning dataset.

-The policy closely follows the design of the original LLaVA~\cite{liu2023llava}.
-The model consumes a \emph{single} image and language instruction, generating a language output.
 For each state transition, we convert the state action pair $(s_t, a_t)$ into a single-round conversation.
 The current visual observation and textual task description, forming $s_t$, can be directly assimilated by a VLM as the user instruction.
-However, the numerical action $a$ needs conversion into textual format to be generated by a VLM.
-In contrast to the approach employed by RT-2~\cite{rt2}, which utilizes special tokens to directly encode numerical action values, our methodology adopts \emph{2D Image Coordinates}—normalized relative to the image size—to represent positional actions.
-We establish a mapping between the numerical action values and their corresponding 2D positions within the image.
+However, the numerical action $a_t$ needs conversion into textual format to be generated by a VLM.
+In contrast to the approach employed by GATO~\citep{reed2022gato}, RT-2~\citep{rt2}, and OpenVLA~\citep{kim2024openvla}, which utilizes special tokens to encode quantized action values (binning tokenization), we adopt \emph{2D Image Coordinates}—normalized to $[0, 1]$—to represent the positions in actions.
 Additionally, any rotational component of the action, denoted as $a_r$ (such as the angle of a joint), is expressed textually as \texttt{``rotate <r>}$a_r$\texttt{</r> degrees''}.
-More details are covered in \sref{sec:data_gen}.
+To further improve the performance, we incorporate the \emph{history of executed actions} into the query and structure the response to predict \emph{multiple future action steps} until the episode concludes.
+More details are covered in \aref{app:dat_gen}.

+Our approach creates an intuitive connection between visual input and robotic actions, enabling effortless transfer across various robotic embodiments.
+By implementing these strategies, we effectively convert a trajectory into a format comprising both image and text, which is readily processed by the VLM.
+We name the converted dataset \textbf{Instruct-BC~(\modelIBC)} and present examples in \fref{fig:main}, \tref{tab:bc_example} and \tref{tab:bc_hard_example}.